-The actuator IC 40 moves the butterfly valve towards 0° or 90° .
-There are 4 possible positions which the actuator can approach in steps.
+The actuator IC 40 moves the butterfly valve towards 0° or 90°.
+There are 4 possible positions which the actuator can approach in staged control mode.
 Any intermediate position is possible in continuous three-point step mode.
-Optionally, the actuator can also approach any intermediate position via an additional current input.
+Optionally, the actuator can also approach any intermediate position via an additional control input.